We wish all skiers and tobogganers a fantastic day in the SkiWelt! Today once again offers amazing experiences both on and off the slopes.

-Light rain showers reported from Rauris at 917 metres elevation 6 kms ESE of Kaprun/Maiskogel but it is forecast cold enough for snow at higher elevations in the ski area から Kaprun/Maiskogel
+Light rain showers reported from Schmittenhoehe (automatic) at 1954 metres elevation only 4 kms NNE of Nagelköpfl – Piesendorf but it is forecast cold enough for snow at the ski area から Nagelköpfl – Piesendorf

 上記の表には Kitzbühel の1400 m の特定高度における天気予報が表示されています。高度な気候モデルによって、 Kitzbühel の山頂、中腹、麓にあるスキーステーションの雪予報を提供することができます。その他の高度の天気予報にアクセスするには、テーブルの上のタブナビゲーションをお使いください。より広範囲の天気予報には、 Austria の天気図をご覧ください。